Webpage: Concurrent Enrollment

 This festival provides the region’s top middle school instrumentalists an opportunity to work with each other and with nationally recognized wind band conductors.
 In addition, students participate in master classes with the UWM Department of Music’s performance faculty, and they hear performances by UWM ensembles.

-Collaborating with the UWM Department of Music, the String Academy of Wisconsin (SAW) offers students between the ages of 4 and 18 a comprehensive musical education with a focus on the violin, viola or cello.
+The UWM String Academy offers students between the ages of 4 and 18 a comprehensive musical education with a focus on the violin or viola.

 Our Pre-College Guitar Programs offer comprehensive guitar and music instruction for children and teens of all skill levels aged 5-18.
 Through lessons and performance opportunities, students gain a solid foundation in classical guitar, equipping them with the basic skills required to be versatile in any style.

-This ensemble invites advanced beginners to skilled amateurs, ages 12 and older, to rehearse and perform together.
-It is open to anyone who can read music and enjoys playing classical symphonic repertoire.
+This ensemble invites advanced beginners or skilled amateurs (ages 12 and older) to rehearse and perform together.
+It is open to anyone who can read music and enjoys playing classical symphonic and pops repertoire.

 An opportunity for talented high school singers to interact with, perform for, and join their voices with peers from around the region.
 Participating students will have the chance to learn and grow as both soloists and choral artists.